-The town residents have been described as: laid-back, slow-paced, gentle, unworldly, and hospitable.
-We'll proudly agree with that.
+Land Use

-In general the dwellings in Darby are older homes, but relatively well maintained.
-Most of the newer home construction has occurred on the west side of town.
-In a couple of sections of town the housing is very old and in need of repair or replacement.
-The majority of housing is single family with multi family occurring throughout town.
-Single family mobile homes occur in the single family and multi family zoned areas.
+Residential Development

-Subdivision activity has been minor over the last 10 years within the town limits.
+In general, the dwellings in Darby are older homes, but relatively well maintained.
+In a couple of sections of town, the housing is very old and in need of repair or replacement.
+The majority of housing is single family with multi-family occurring throughout town.
+Single family mobile homes occur in the single family and multi- family zoned areas.
+Subdivision activity has been minimal over the last 10 years within the town limits.
 New residential in-fill development could occur on open and vacant land inside the platted area using the existing street system provided that ground water, flood plain and land use compatibility issues are addressed.
+It is expected that subdivision activity will be increasing in the coming years.
+A newly annexed property on Darby's south end is slated for a fourteen (14) home development and thirty-two (32) space RV Park.
+There are also plans for a subdivision on Darby's northwest corner that covers approximately 30 acres.
+This subdivision is projected to include both single family and multi-family residences.